-- Just imagine what will happen if its 2 days that the development team delivered you the build and only 3 days are remaining for the demo and you come across a basic functionality failure.
+- Just imagine what would happen if it was 2 days that the development team delivered you the build and only 3 days are remaining for the demo and you come across a basic functionality failure.

-- On an average, a sprint has stories ranging from 5-10, hence when the build is given it is important to make sure that each story is implemented as expected before accepting the build into testing.
+- On average, a sprint has stories ranging from 5-10, hence when the build is given, it is important to make sure that each story is implemented as expected before accepting the build into testing.

-- When the complete system is to be tested and regressed, a sprint is dedicated to the activity.
-A fortnight maybe little less to test the whole system, hence it is very important to verify the most basic functionalities before starting the regression.
+- If the complete system is to be tested and regressed, then a sprint is dedicated to the activity.
+A fortnight may be a little less to test the whole system, hence it is very important to verify the most basic functionalities before starting the regression.

 Smoke Test Vs Build Acceptance Testing

-I would say that BAT is a part of a smoke check because if the system is failing, how can you as a QA accept the build for testing?
-Not just the functionalities, the system itself has to work before the QA's proceed with an in-depth testing.
+I would say that BAT is a part of a smoke check because if the system is failing, then how can you as a QA accept the build for testing?
+Not just the functionalities, the system itself has to work before the QA’s proceed with In-Depth Testing.